lawren/lawren/README.md

 ```
-Hi, I'm Lawren.
-I’m an engineer and designer, passionate about creating ethical,
+I’m an engineer and designer, passionate about creating ethical, engaging product
-engaging product experiences and fostering the teams and communities that bring them to life.
+experiences and fostering the teams and communities that bring them to life.
 ```